jiayihoffman/jiayihoffman.github.io/_posts/2025-04-21-SecurityRobot-MotorShield.md

 Here are the pictures of the updated wiring.
 I replaced the L298N motor driver with the TB6612 motor shield.
 Once I connect the motors to the motor shield using the wire clips, I don't need any additional wires to control the motor.
 The four wires on the motor shield are for the motor encoders, not for the motors themselves.

-The motor shield has convenient "V" and "G" rails to provide the 5V Logic Voltage and Ground for the encoders and sensors.
+The motor shield has convenient "V" and "G" rails to provide the 5V Logic Voltage and GND for the encoders and sensors.
 However, they are NOT directly connected to Arduino’s 5V/GND rails, so be careful when using them.
 More details will be discussed in the next section on how to use them correctly.

 <a href="/assets/motor_driver/IMG_3098.jpeg" target="_blank">
   <img src="/assets/motor_driver/IMG_3098.jpeg" width="350" />